ankitbko/blog/_posts/2025-08-18-prompt-engineering-kv-cache.md

 ![TTFT Comparison]({{ site.baseurl }}/assets/images/posts/kv-cache/ttft.png)

 The headline number tells the story: stable prefixes delivered responses in an average of 2,258 milliseconds, while perturbed prompts took 3,714 milliseconds.
 That's a massive **39.2% improvement** in Time to First Token – but here's what makes it even better.
-The median TTFT for stable prefixes was just 953ms compared to 2,727ms for perturbed prompts.
+The median TTFT for stable prefixes was just 953ms compared to 2,727ms for perturbed prompts (**65% improvement**).
 This means that most users with stable prefixes got sub-second responses, while perturbed prompt users were consistently waiting nearly 3 seconds just to see the first token.

 ### Total Latency: Beyond First Response